runderwoman/faaspot-cli/docs/cli.rst

     positional arguments:
       {spots,deployments,executions,profiles}
-                            Manage faaSpot account
+                            Manages the faaSpot account
-        spots               Manage spots
+        spots               Manages spots
-        deployments         Manage deployments
+        deployments         Manages deployments
-        executions          Manage executions
+        executions          Manages executions
-        profiles            Manage profiles
+        profiles            Manages profiles

     optional arguments:
-      -h, --help            show this help message and exit --version             show version number and exit
+      -h, --help            Shows this help message and exits --version             Show the version number and exits

 Verbosity Level
 ===============

-Any command in the CLI have the option to show you the command logs.
+Any command in the CLI has the option to show you the command logs.
-You see that option on the help message for the command, for example: ``fas spots list -h``
+You find this option in the help message for the command, for example: ``fas spots list -h``

 The verbosity levels are:

 - **-v** Print debug messages.

-- **-vv** Additionally print 3'rd party info log messages (of utils that are being used by ``fas``).
+- **-vv** Additionally print 3rd-party info log messages (of utils that are being used by ``fas``).

-- **-vvv** Additionally print 3'rd party debug log messages.
+- **-vvv** Additionally print 3rd-party debug log messages.

 .. note::
-    In case you want to use directly HTTP requests, you can run a command using ``-vvv``.
-It will show you the http requests that been used.
+    To directly use HTTP requests, you can run a command using ``-vvv``.
+It will show you the HTTP requests that have been used.